upbound/docs/content/upbound-marketplace/providers.md

 Upbound builds, tests and supports official providers.
 The Upbound official providers are open source under the Apache 2.0 license.
 Upbound recommends the official providers for all deployments.

 Find official providers in the [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).
-All official providers have a purple `Official` tag.
+All official providers have an `Official` tag to identify them.

 {{<img src="/upbound-marketplace/images/provider-by-upbound.png" alt="Official provider tag" >}}